bentomhall/nih-system/homebrewery/classes/5e-classes.md

 *Intelligence (Investigation) Advanced Skill Trick*

 As a bonus action, you can search for flaws in your opponent.
-Expend 2 STA and make an Intelligence (Investigation) check against a DC of 10 + half the target's CR.
+Make an Intelligence (Investigation) check against a DC of 10 + half the target's CR.
 On a success, you learn three of the following of your choice.

 - Their highest and lowest saving throw modifiers
 - Any resistances or immunities they have.